 A bar or bat mitzvah (bar for a boy, bat for a girl) is the ritual that announces the coming‐of‐age of a Jewish child.
 Traditionally at age 13 for a boy and age 12 for a girl, the bar mitzvah leads certain rituals that show his readiness to be part of the adult Jewish community, including taking on responsibility for the commandments that apply to Jewish adults.

 The bar/bat mitzvah will lead some of the Friday service and most of the Saturday service (in Hebrew), as well as chant from the Torah and Haftarah (a section from the Prophets).
 He or she will give a short “d’var Torah” (literally “a word of Torah”) explaining those passages and their relevance today.

-Friday evening the bar/bat mitzvah will help lead the service starting at 6:15, except the 4th Friday each month, which begins at 8 pm.
+Friday evening the bar/bat mitzvah may elect to help lead the service starting at 6:15.
 All are welcome for this service, but most of what the student will lead happens Saturday morning.
 The Friday evening service lasts approximately an hour, and the bar/bat mitzvah usually leads several prayers, and the family often presents their child with his or her tallit (prayer shawl) during this service.

 The Saturday service starts at 9:00 a.m.
 Friends and family members who have an honor during the service (see below) should arrive no later than 9:30, and sit in the front section so that they can be easily identified.
 Other guests do not need to arrive before 9:45.

 This service has several parts, including the morning service, the Torah service, the d’var Torah (an explanation of the Torah portion and its personal relevance by the bar/bat mitzvah), and the ending service.
 The service concludes around noon, and it is traditional that the bar/bat mitzvah family hosts a luncheon for their guests and congregants following the service.